static-frame/conditional-futures/README.md

 # conditional-futures

-**Make multi-threaded concurrency forward-compatible for the free-threaded future of Python.**
+Make multi-threaded concurrency backward- and forward-compatible for the free-threaded future of Python.

 ---